Linda Florkevich

 Linda Florkevich (married name: Gilmour) (born February 3, 1970, in Kelowna, British Columbia) is a Canadian figure skater who competed in ladies singles.

-Biography
+Early life and professional career

 Linda Florkevich was born in Kelowna, British Columbia, Canada in 1970.
-Her figure skating started when she was 4 years old.
+She started figure skating started at 4 years old.

-Linda's first success was gold at the Canada Winter Games (Saguenay/Lac Saint-Jean, Quebec) as a Novice in 1983.

-Then she moved on to win a Junior National bronze medal (1985) and finally she captured the bronze medal at the Senior National level in 1987.
+Florkevich won gold at the Canada Winter Games (Saguenay/Lac Saint-Jean, Quebec) as a Novice in 1983.
+She went on to win bronze at the Junior National level in 1985 and at the Senior National level in 1987.

-Her biggest international success is the bronze medal at the 1986 World Junior Figure Skating Championships.
+On an international level, Florkevich won bronze in the 1986 World Junior Figure Skating Championships.

-As a professional skater, she has skated with Canada Ice Dance Theatre.
+She has skated with Canada Ice Dance Theatre.

-After her competitive days were completed she turned to coaching young talents to reach their goals.
-Linda is a NCCP (National Coaching Certification Program) level 3 certified coach.
-She is developing talents from the learn-to-skate programs of CanSkate to National level competitors and work together with individual skaters to choreograph creative skills, interpretive and singles programs.
+After completing her competitive career, she began coaching young figure skaters as a National Coaching Certification Program (NCCP) Level 3 certified coach.
+She coaches skaters in the CanSkate programs, and at the National level.